musoniusr/DhammaratoDhamma/_posts/2024-07-13-as-habits-change-they-will-change-your-destiny-the-sangha-US-124.md

 Well, just move your leg.
 Greed would be, oh, I need a million dollars.
 No, you don't.
 You've already got everything you need.
 And so you can begin to counteract those thoughts of I need this and I want that.

 And especially true for westerners.
-Oh, if I only understood Damarato, if I only stood Annapanisati, then I could practice.
+Oh, if I only understood Damarato, if I only stood Annapanasati, then I could practice.

 And that's why students never go anywhere.
 It's because they want to know first.